apache/metron/metron-sensors/fastcapa/README.md

 ### Device Limitations

-Check the output of running the probe to ensure that there are no device limitation that you are not aware of.
-While you may have specified 16 receive queues on the command line, your device may not be able to support that number.
-This is especially true for the number of receive queues and the number of receive descriptors.
+Check the output of running the probe to ensure that there are no device limitations that you are not aware of.
+While you may have specified 16 receive queues on the command line, your device may not support that number.
+This is especially true for the number of receive queues and descriptors.

 The following example shows the output when the number of receive descriptors requested is greater than what can be supported by the device.
 In many cases the probe will not terminate, but will choose the maximum allowable value and continue.
-This behavior s specific to the underlying device driver in use.
+This behavior is specific to the underlying device driver in use.
 ```
 PMD: rte_enic_pmd: Rq 0 Scatter rx mode enabled
 PMD: rte_enic_pmd: Rq 0 Scatter rx mode not being used